negativenagesh/Reimagine-movies/README.md

 - Genre selection added before reimagining.
 You choose from a curated list; the chosen genre is applied to `creative_constraints` to guide tone, pacing, and conventions.
 - Output saving improved.
 If `--output` is not specified, files are auto-named like `output/reimagined_<title>.md`.
 Markdown headers include computed length and consistency score.
 - Console preview support.
 Use `--preview-file` to render Markdown or text outputs; `--preview` shows predefined story summaries.
-- README updated for `uv` workflows, agent roles, and OMDb usage.
+- README updated for `uv` workflows, agent roles, and OMDb API key setup instructions.
-- Perplexity MCP flow added.
-Top-5 candidate disambiguation with advice, full details printing, and deep summary fallback integrated into the reimagining pipeline.
+- Multiple movie lookup flows available: OMDb (fast, reliable), GPT-based (deep summaries), and Web Search (current data).

 ### API Server